Unity-Technologies/ml-agents/docs/Migrating.md

     `LearningBrain` ScriptableObjects used in your scene into entries into this list.

-## Migrating from ML-Agents toolkit v0.4 to v0.5
+## Migrating from ML-Agents Toolkit v0.4 to v0.5

 ### Important